Robert Winning: Later life

-Post war, Winning relinquished his 2nd AIF appointment in 1946 and was placed on the Reserve list, returning to civilian life, initially in a factory, then as a pharmacist at St Luke's Hospital in Darlinghurst, New South Wales.
+Post war, Winning relinquished his 2nd AIF appointment in 1946 and was placed on the Reserve list, returning to civilian life, initially in a factory, then as a pharmacist at St Luke's Hospital in Darlinghurst.
 He married Valerie Green, who was 18 years his junior, in 1955, but the couple did not have children.
-Winning died on 21 November 1971 after falling from a cliff around Watsons Bay, New South Wales.
+Winning died on 21 November 1971 after falling from a cliff around Watsons Bay, at the age of 65.
 He was commemorated with an Anglican service, and was cremated.
 In summarising his character, Winning's biographer, John Connor, wrote that he was "strong-minded and sometimes sarcastic", and that in retirement he had a "led a very private life".